Blog

 The benefit of these fundraisers is that students tend to take more ownership of the campaign and promote it more enthusiastically than if they just share a crowdfunding campaign you created.
 As a result, they can generate more donations.

-Charity runs and walks allow you to tap into the entire local community rather than just your school’s community.
+Charity runs and walks allow you to tap into the local community rather than just your school community.
+This makes them suitable for all levels of education.
+It also makes them potentially more profitable than fundraising initiatives that are limited to your school or institution.

 To organize a run or walk, collaborate with your city to ensure you can create a safe route.
 Depending on the size of your run or walk, you might need permission or assistance from the local police department.